The internet is not really a safe place to go out into.

 There are a lot of features that we could dedicate pages to when talking about the Brave browser.

-However, we will stick with the best ones for the purposes of this post.
+However, we will stick with the best features for the purposes of this post.

 First, Brave is considered to be faster than Mozilla Firefox and Google Chrome.